 The Downstream Defender® has large clear openings and no internal restrictions or weirs, minimizing the risk of blockage and hydraulic losses.
-In addition to increasing the system headloss, orifices and internal weirs can increase the risk of blockage within removing a wide range of pollutants from stormwater runoff. accumulate between clean-outs (Fig.2).
-The Downstream Periodic removal of these captured pollutants is essential to the continuous, long-term functioning of the Downstream Defender®.
+In addition to increasing the system headloss, orifices and internal weirs can increase the risk of blockage within removing a wide range of pollutants from stormwater runoff. continuous, long-term functioning of the Downstream Defender®.
 The Downstream Defender® will capture and retain sediment and oil until the sediment and oil storage volumes are full to capacity.
 When sediment and oil storage capacities are reached, the Downstream Defender® will no longer be able to store removed sediment and oil.
 Maximum pollutant storage capacities are provided in Table 1.